 - Valentines day.
 Just the Valentines day.
 Specifically, Marie's and Nanako's part where Marie's chocolate is alive and Nanako's is just plain horrible to eat.
 Worse, you don't get to say no against Nanako leaving you passed out.
 Could also be seen as a Take That to being a Chick Magnet by making all of your female social links your girlfriends.
 To add to Nanako's, after eating the chocolate and passing out, it appears you are inflicted with the Fear status.
 It wasn't just bad; it terrified you.
 So, to sum up, Nanako baked something that, when experienced, was so inexplicably horrifying that you passed out.
 Nanako created an Eldritch Abomination!
 At least one comment on YouTube suggested that Nanako's chocolate looked like the Persona Slime.

-- Hanging out with the guys in Junes is cool.
+- Hanging out with the guys in Junes is cool (provided you don't have any girlfriends, You Bastard).
 Yosuke thinks he's going to score with a girl, only to be asked about a nearby trash can and Teddie calling Kanji as Yosuke's brother.

 Teddie: You're brothers-in-nobody's arms.
 Family that's lonely together is bro-nly together.